-The region was first explored extensively by British expeditions in the early 50s before and after the ascent of Mt.
-Everest.
-Members of those teams included Edmund Hillary, Tenzing Norgay, Eric Shipton and George Lowe.
-The first ascent of Mera North was by the French climbers Marcel Jolly, G. Baus and L. Honills in 1975.
+The region of Mera Peak was first explored in the early 1950s.
+British expeditions entered the area before and after the first ascent of Mount Everest.
+Notably, explorers such as Edmund Hillary, Tenzing Norgay, Eric Shipton, and George Lowe were among the pioneers.
+The first recorded ascent of Mera North took place in 1975.
+It was achieved by French climbers Marcel Jolly, G. Baus, and L. Honills.
+Since then, Mera Peak has gained its reputation as one of Nepal’s most accessible yet rewarding summits.

 For your 18 Days Mera Peak Climb, you should plan to arrive in Kathmandu on Day 1 and depart on Day 18.
 However, having some extra one or two buffer days can prevent any issues with your return tickets.